VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > service bus and the time when the priced order becomes visible in the
 > read-model enabling the UI to display the next screen to the user.

-To address this issue, the team identified two possible optimizations: optimizing the interaction between the UI and the domain, and optimizing the command handling process.
-We decided to address the interaction between the UI and the domain first and then to evaluate whether any further optimization was necessary.
-In the end, we implemented both of these optimizations.
+To address this issue, the team identified two possible sets of
+optimizations: optimizing the interaction between the UI and the domain, and optimizing the infrastructure.
+We decided to address the interaction between the UI and the domain first; when this did not improve performance sufficiently we added the infrastructure optimizations as well.

-### Options to reduce the delay in the UI
+## Optimizing the UI

 The team discussed with the domain expert whether or not is always necessary to validate the seats availability before the UI sends the